ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## output_format_json_quote_64bit_integers

 If the value is true, integers appear in quotes when using JSON\* Int64 and UInt64 formats  (for compatibility with most JavaScript implementations); otherwise, integers are output without the quotes.

-<a name="settings-strict_insert_defaults"></a>

-## strict_insert_defaults

-Strictly assigns default values when adding data.

-If data is not specified for a column when running an [ INSERT](../../query_language/queries.md#queries-insert)  query, ClickHouse assigns default values to the fields.
-Default values are defined in the ` DEFAULT` property for each column in the table settings.
-If ` DEFAULT` is not defined for a column:

-- `If strict_insert_defaults = 0`, column fields are assigned zeros and empty strings.
-- `If strict_insert_defaults = 1`, ClickHouse throws an exception and requires the user to pass data to the column.